Juan-Jones/earnonlinemoney/content/blog/ways-to-get-paid-in-one-hour.md

 Creating and selling digital products, such as printables, templates, and design assets, can be a profitable venture.
 Websites like Etsy and Creative Market allow you to [sell your digital products]({{< relref "selling-digital-products" >}}) to a wide audience.

-### 15. Participate in Affiliate Marketing
+### 15. Earn Rewards From Apps

-Affiliate marketing involves promoting products and earning a commission for each sale made through your referral link.
-Websites like Amazon Associates and ShareASale offer affiliate programs for various products and services.
-Here are a few affiliate marketing tips that can go a long way;
+Cashback and rewards apps can help you earn money by shopping online or completing simple tasks.
+These apps offer a percentage of your purchase back in cash or points.

+Popular Reward Apps

+* Rakuten: Offers cashback on purchases from a wide range of retailers.
+* Ibotta: Earns cashback on groceries and everyday items.
+* Dosh: Automatically gives cashback when you shop with linked cards.

 ### 16. Take Online Surveys

 Online surveys are a quick and easy way to make money.
 Companies like Swagbucks, Survey Junkie, and Vindale Research pay users to share their opinions on products and services.
-You can earn anywhere from $1 to $50 using the [best survey sites]({{< relref "best-survey-sites" >}}), depending on the length and complexity.
+You can earn anywhere from $1 to $50 using the best survey sites, depending on the length and complexity.

 ### 17. Offer Pet Sitting or Dog Walking Services